rauno56/rabbit-toolbelt/readme.md

 - `{ vhost: string, queue: string }` if the entry represents interacting with queue directly or
 - `{ vhost: string, exchange: string, queue: string }` if the entry represents interacting with queue through an exchange.

+Such statistics can be fetch from Prometheus API for example.

 ## Usage

 #### Quick run